Find out about the help and support available for you and your family when you have cancer.

 GP and nursing support

-- teaching basic caring skills to family members where needed
+- teach basic caring skills to family members where needed

-- getting special equipment, such as commodes or bed pans
+- get special equipment, such as commodes or bed pans

 Community specialist palliative care nurses